-The SoundPoint IP 430, 450, 550, 560, 650, and 670 phones, the SoundStation IP 6000, and 7000 phones, and the Polycom VVX 1500 phones (running releases before SIP 3.2.2) support an XHTML Microbrowser.
+The SoundPoint IP 450, 550, 560, 650, and 670 phones, the SoundStation IP 5000, 6000, and 7000 phones support an XHTML Microbrowser.
 This can be launched by pressing the Applications key or it can be accessed through the Menu key by selecting Applications.

 Note On some older phones, the Applications key is labeled Services .
 The Polycom VVX 1500 phones running SIP 3.2.2 or later support a full browser.
 This can be launched by pressing the App key or it can accessed through the Menu key by selecting Applications .
-Note If Browser uses over 30MB of memory and either the amount of free memory on the phone is below 6MB or the real time is between 1am to 5am, then the browser will restart.
+Note If the browser uses over 30MB of memory and either the amount of free memory on the phone is below 6MB or the real time is between 1am to 5am, then the browser will restart.
 Once the browser has restarted, the last displayed web page is restored.
-Two instances of the Microbrowser or Browser may run concurrently: An instance with standard interactive user interface • An instance that does not support user input, but appears in a window on the idle display
+Two instances of the Microbrowser or Browser may run concurrently:

+- An instance with standard interactive user interface - An instance that does not support user input, but appears in a window on the idle display.
+(On the VVX 1500 phone, the idle browser allows interactivity to start up the active browser only.)